pmfarley/SNO-AzureStackHCI/README.md

-# SNO-AzureStackHCI
+# Single Node OpenShift on Single Node Azure Stack HCI
-Installing Single Node OpenShift (SNO) on a Single Node Azure Stack HCI using the OpenShift Assisted-Installer.
+Within this blog, I will provide the process for installing Single Node OpenShift (SNO) on a Single Node Azure Stack HCI server using the OpenShift Assisted-Installer.

 ## **SINGLE NODE OPENSHIFT REQUIREMENTS:**